The incident of August 13 involving CNN anchor Cris Cuomo inspired me to revisit this piece, originally posted 10/25/2011.

 For me, however, Jung’s thinking was instrumental in shaping my outlook on life.
 I don’t agree with everything Jung says.
 But his theory was a launchpad for my own views.

 The higher the sun rises, the less shadow it casts

 One of Jung’s most compelling ideas is the shadow.
-Jung describes the shadow as those inferior aspects of the psyche that we’re not too proud of.
-The shadow might be a desire frowned on by our conscience or peers.
-It could be a bizarre or unhealthy interest that the powers of civilization have apparently quelled.
+Jung describes the shadow as those inferior aspects of the psyche we are not too proud of.
+The shadow might be a desire or activity frowned on by our conscience or peers.
+It could be a bizarre or unhealthy interest that the powers of civilization seek to suppress.

 Shadow contents involve known and unknown aspects of the self, making the ego, the unconscious and the environment all play a role in its expression or repression.
 When confronted by the ego, the largely unconscious shadow can be integrated into consciousness.
 But, for the most part, the shadow lies beyond the threshold of awareness.